Sagar Sengupta

-Sagar Sengupta (born 23 June 1968) is an Indian immunologist, cancer biologist and a scientist at the National Institute of Immunology, India.
-Known for his studies on tumor suppressor gene and oncogenes, Sengupta is an elected fellow of all the three major Indian science academies namely the National Academy of Sciences, India, the Indian National Science Academy and the Indian Academy of Sciences.
+Sagar Sengupta is an Indian cancer biologist, a scientist at the National Institute of Immunology, India and Director, National Institute of Biomedical Genomics, Kalyani, India.
+Known for his studies on genome integrity, tumor suppressor gene and oncogenes, Sengupta is an elected fellow of all the three major Indian science academies namely the National Academy of Sciences, India, the Indian National Science Academy and the Indian Academy of Sciences.
+He has been a Jagadish Chandra Bose (JC Bose) Fellow since 2018.
 The Department of Biotechnology of the Government of India awarded him the National Bioscience Award for Career Development, one of the highest Indian science awards, for his contributions to biosciences, in 2011.

 Biography

-Sagara Sengupta, born on 23 June 1968 in the Indian state of West Bengal, earned a postgraduate degree from the University of Calcutta and secured a PhD from the Indian Institute of Science.
+Sagar Sengupta was born in the Indian state of West Bengal, earned a postgraduate degree from the University of Calcutta and secured a PhD from the Indian Institute of Science.
 He did his post doctoral studies at the Institut de Genetique et de Biologie Moleculaire et Cellulaire (IGBMC) in Strasbourg, France and completed it at the National Cancer Institute of the National Institutes of Health.
-Subsequently, he joined the National Institute of Immunology, India as a faculty where he holds the position of a grade VI staff scientist.

-Sengupta resides in Gurgaon in Haryana.
+Subsequently, he joined the National Institute of Immunology, India in 2004 as a faculty.
+He served in National Institute of Immunology till 2022 as a Grade VII Staff Scientist.
+In November 2022, Sengupta became the Director of National Institute of Biomedical Genomics on deputation from National Institute of Immunology.
+The permanent residence of Sengupta is in Gurgaon, Haryana.